LiteSavage/LiteSavage/README.md

-- 👋 Hello, I'm LiteSavage, Minecraft Server Owner at Immortal Realms.
+- 👋 Hello, I'm LiteSavage, Minecraft Server Owner at Immortal Realms and Arcane Realms.
 - 👀 I’m interested in outdoor activities, computer configurations, and palying Minecraft with friends.
 - 🌱 I’m currently learning things on front end & back end dev.
 - 💞️ I’m looking forward to collaborate with you xd